wp-plugins/military-discount/readme.txt

 2. Settings menu accessed through Plugins page

 == Changelog ==

+= 1.2 =
+* Integrated with <a href="https://www.mashape.com/gruntroll/military-verification/pricing" target="_blank">Mashape</a> for purposes of easier billing/tracking
+* Removed the requirement for Social Security Number
+* Added ability to verify by Date of Birth

 = 1.1 =
 * Added "Test Mode" for testing positive verification behavior